c01952f666540050efb7f2750d8e3e91/twitter-bot/README.md

 ## TO DO LIST

-- Finish posting functionality
 - Develop Front End to allow log in using own details and allow bot to run
     - Integrate PIN entry
+    - Create the ability to log in

+- Finish posting functionality
+- Can develop test functionality to manually post tweets
+- We can therefore develop our reteweet and quote retweet functionalities (we probably wouldn't user it though)

 - Allow front end to start bot
 - Add custom criteria and response list
 - Document all of this